 What is IMPRESS ?

-Each year, IIG will be organizing IMPRESS programme at one of its several research centres.
+Each year, IIG will be organizing IMPRESS program at one of its several research centres.
 The inaugural meet was organized at the KSKGRL regional centre of IIG at Allahabad.
 IMPRESS will comprise of research motivation talks, plenary lectures, seminars and laboratory sessions related to the research activities of the IIG.
-The programme will be limited to maximum 25 participants.
-Participation in this programme is by invitation.
+The program will be limited to maximum 25 participants.
+Participation in this program is by invitation.
 The goal of IMPRESS is to motivate young minds towards electing research as a career; to make them experience the joy of discovery.
-IMPRESS would strive to make post-graduate students realise that research is indeed an exciting and sublime experience and an exclusive preserve of the chosen.
-This programme provides a rare opportunity for young students in India to learn about current areas of research in Earth and Space Sciences, through interaction and exposition sessions with IIG scientists and young researchers.
+IMPRESS would strive to make post-graduate students realize that research is indeed an exciting and sublime experience and an exclusive preserve of the chosen.
+This program provides a rare opportunity for young students in India to learn about current areas of research in Earth and Space Sciences, through interaction and exposition sessions with IIG scientists and young researchers.
 During the meet, they would be exposed to state-of-art observation tools which would provide them glimpses of inner-working of the Earth’s interior and enable them grasp the processes in the atmosphere which are so vital for our very survival on this planet.
-We consider the programme a success when the young minds are ignited.
+We consider the program a success when the young minds are ignited.

-Travel expenses to the extent of 3AC Train fare (by the shortest route to the venue & return by train or State Transport buses) will be reimbursed to the selected participants.
-Modest but comfortable boarding & lodging on sharing basis would also be provided.
+Travel expenses to the extent of 3-tier AC train fare (by shortest route) shall be provided for to & fro travel either by train Or State Transport buses) to the selected participants.
+Boarding & lodging on sharing basis would also be provided.

 Dr. A. K. Singh